Purpose Beyond Productivity

 The pitch has always been: AI is going to do more for you, so you can do less.
 It's going to handle the repetitive stuff, reduce friction, solve problems faster, and give you your time back.
 That's the promise.
 And in many ways, it's a real one.

 But look around.
 Especially in places like Silicon Valley, or really anywhere people are close to this technology, what do you actually see?
 You see people running harder.
-Longer hours, more urgency, more output.
-An arms race where the tool that was supposed to slow things down has become the fuel for going even faster.
+Longer hours.
+More urgency.
+More output.
+An arms race where the tool that was supposed to create slack has instead become fuel for acceleration.
 Everyone wants to be first.
 Everyone wants to be ahead.
-The technology that was supposed to liberate us has, at least for now, become the latest justification for acceleration.
+The same dynamic that has always driven competition is now amplified by tools that increase the speed of execution.

 And the data backs this up.
 Workday's 2026 research found that 37–40% of time supposedly saved by AI gets immediately eaten by reviewing, correcting, and verifying AI-generated output.
 You save an hour drafting something; you spend 25 minutes fact-checking it because you can't fully trust it.
 There's even a term emerging for this phenomenon: "workslop", low-quality AI output that creates more cleanup work than it saves.
 Meanwhile, 89% of managers reported no measurable change in productivity despite rising AI adoption across their organizations.
 The machines are busy.
 The needle isn't moving.
+This isn’t because AI doesn’t work.
+It’s because productivity is becoming easier to generate, and harder to measure meaningfully.

 The identity problem nobody's talking about